skramm/homog2d/docs/homog2d_qa.md

 <dt>
-Q: Why is there only Opencv provided as backend? kinda strange.
+Q: Why is there only Opencv provided as backend?
 </dt>
 <dd>
 -Short answer: because it works fine!
 <br>
 -Long(er) answer:
 Besides the fact that I have already used it with other projects, it also has the great advantage of having all the drawing code for "advanced" primitives (circle, ellipse).
-This doesn't seem to be the case for, say, [SDL2](https://www.libsdl.org/).
+This doesn't seem to be the case for, say, [SDL2](https://www.libsdl.org/) or other backends.
 <br>
 But writing a binding for other libraries shouldn't be too difficult, assuming they have these.
 </dd>